hasu234/hasu234/README.md

 ## About Me

-- 🔭 I’m currently working as a Machine Learning Engineer.
+- Working as a Machine Learning Engineer.
-- 🌱 I love to learn new things!
+- Former Research Assistant.
-- 👯 I’m looking to collaborate with other Researchers!
+- I’m looking to collaborate with other Researchers!
-- ⚡ I love to read, think and walk!
+- I love to read, think and walk!

 ## Connect with me